kamstartech/servicemanager/docs/features/SERVICES_MONITOR.md

 ## Solution
 Implemented a comprehensive Services Overview Table that displays all 10 services in the application with their type, description, status, interval, and details.
 Removed manual testing section to keep the page focused on monitoring.

+The Services Overview table also supports an on-demand **Test** action for select services.

 ## Implementation Details

 ### Services Displayed (10 Total)